 Observation is looking about us, right?
 Literally, yes, but not in the context of what Got-A-Head®? is doing.
-We are teaching directed observation as a means of seeing the world in a limited amount of time, exploring and understanding it, to get the desired result as efficiently as possible.
-Our blogs will explore this topic in more detail, if you want some further reading, but we have put the basic principles below.
+We are encouraging directed observation as a means of experiencing the world around us in a limited amount of time, exploring and understanding it, to get the desired result as efficiently as possible.

 Observation, for Got-A-Head®?, comprises three different types of ‘seeing’, what we call See:SAW.

 Search – when you are looking for a particular thing.

 Awareness – when you are aware of the world around you – what should and shouldn’t be there.